No Free Lunch Theorem for Privacy-Preserving LLM Inference: lem: total_variation-utility trade-off_mt_0 Quantitative Relationship between and Privacy Leakage

 \section{\pref{lem: total_variation-utility trade-off_mt_0} Quantitative Relationship between ${\text{TV}}({\wtilde P} || \breve P )$ and Privacy Leakage}

-\begin{lem}[Theoretical Relationship between Privacy Leakage and Total Variation Distance] Let $\epsilon_{p}$ be defined in \pref{eq: defi_privacy_leakage}.
-Let ${\wtilde P}$ and $\breve P$ represent the distribution of the embedding before and after being protected.
+\begin{lem}[Theoretical Relationship between Privacy Leakage and Total Variation Distance] Let $\epsilon_{p}$ be defined in \pref{defi: privacy_leakage}.
+Let $\wtilde P$ and $\breve P$ denote the distorted prompt embedding distribution and the independent random prompt embedding distribution.
 Then we have,

 where $C_1 = \frac{\left(1 - \frac{c_b + c_2\cdot c_b I^{p-1}}{\Omega}\right)}{c}$. \end{lem}

 \begin{proof}

 Let $\mathcal U = \{w\in\mathcal W_p: d\breve P(w) - d{\wtilde P}(w)> 0\}$, and $\mathcal V = \{w\in\mathcal W_p: d\breve P(w) - d{\wtilde P}(w)< 0\}$, where $\mathcal W_p$ represents the union of the supports of $\breve P$ and ${\wtilde P}$.